-Susan K. Benton, MBA, has served on our Board since November 2020.
-Previously, Ms. Benton has served as the General Manager and Head of the U.S. for Thea Pharma, Inc., a wholly-owned subsidiary of Thea Laboratories, a leading independent ophthalmic pharmaceutical company, since August 2019.
+Susan K. Benton, MBA, has served on our Board since November 2020, as a member of the nominating and corporate governance committee since November 2020, and as a member of the compensation committee since April 2021.
+Ms. Benton serves as the General Manager and Head of the U.S. for Thea Pharma, Inc., a whollyowned subsidiary of Laboratories Thea, a leading independent ophthalmic pharmaceutical company, since August 2019.
 Ms. Benton also serves on the boards of two privately held ophthalmic companies, Tarsius Pharma Ltd, since March 2019, and Translatum Medicus, Inc., since July 2019.
 From April 2015 through July 2019, she served in a number of key leadership positions at Shire, Inc. ("Shire") and played an instrumental role in the expansion of its ophthalmic pipeline.
 As the Head of New Products at Shire, she led the Ophthalmic Innovation Committee that shaped and executed the growth strategy for the franchise.
 Before joining Shire, Ms. Benton served in a leadership capacity in Global Business Development for Bausch + Lomb Pharmaceuticals ("B+L") from September 2011 through September 2013, where she and the Corporate Development team transacted over ten deals in three years.
 She was a co-Founder and CCO for an ophthalmic start-up, Sirion Therapeutics, Inc., where she launched and oversaw the commercialization of Durezol® and Zirgan® before they were sold to Alcon and B+L, respectively.
 Ms. Benton began her ophthalmic career at B+L in March 1995, where she assumed leadership roles as the Head of Diversified Products and the VP of Professional Sales.
 During her tenure, she launched B+L's first ever branded products, Lotemax® and Alrex®, in addition to Optivar® through a co-promote with Muro Pharmaceutical.
 She has also served as a strategic consultant for more than a dozen start-up ophthalmic companies.
 Her experience outside of ophthalmology includes roles as the VP of Consumer and Professional Sales for Johnson & Johnson's diabetes franchise, LifeScan, and senior manager roles in Sanofi Pasteur's vaccine business.
 Ms. Benton earned her MBA from the University of South Florida and a BS in Biology from Muhlenberg College.
 Ocuphire believes that Ms. Benton is qualified to serve on the Board given her 30 years' experience in life sciences with over 20 years focused in ophthalmology.